 - · Choose the target that you want to reverse engineer.
 In some cases, you'll want to sweep across your entire network; in others, you can limit your search. - Choose also the fidelity of your reverse engineering.
-In some cases, it's sufficient to reverse engineer just to the level of all the system's processors; in others, you'll want to reverse engineer the system's networking peripherals, as well. - Use a tool that walks across your system, discovering its hardware topology.
-Record that topology in a deployment model. - Along the way, you can use similar tools to discover the components that live on each node, which you can also record in a deployment model.
+In some cases, it's sufficient to reverse engineer just to the level of all the system's processors; in others, you'll want to reverse engineer the system's networking peripherals, as well. - · Use a tool that walks across your system, discovering its hardware topology.
+Record that topology in a deployment model. - · Along the way, you can use similar tools to discover the components that live on each node, which you can also record in a deployment model.
 You'll want to use an intelligent search, for even a basic personal computer can contain gigabytes of components, many of which may not be relevant to your system. - · Using your modeling tools, create a deployment diagram by querying the model.
-For example, you might start with visualizing the basic client/server topology, then expand on the diagram by populating certain nodes with components of interest that live on them.
+For example, - · you might start with visualizing the basic client/server topology, then expand on the diagram by populating certain nodes with components of interest that live on them.
 Expose or hide the details of the contents of this deployment diagram as necessary to communicate your intent.
-193

-UNIT-5

-The unified library Application

-INTRODUCTION:

-USECASE DIAGRAM:

-A behavioral diagram that shows a set of use cases and actors and their relation ships.

-USECASE:

-It is a description of set of sequence of actions that a system performs that yields an observable result of value to a particular actor.

-An use case is used to structure the behavioral things in a model and it is rendered as an ellipse with solid line along with its name.

-Actor:

-It specifies a coherent set of roles that users of use cases play when interacting with these use cases.

-CLASS DIAGRAM:

-A structural diagram that shows a set of classes, interfaces, collaborations, and their relationships.

-OBJECT DIAGRAM:

-A structural diagram that shows a set of objects and their relationships.

-SEQUENCE DIAGRAM:

-A behavioral diagram that shows an interaction, emphasizing the time ordering of messages.

-COLLABORATION DIAGRAM:

-A behavioural diagram that shows an interaction, emphasizing the structural organization of the objects that send and receive meassages.

-STATECHART DIAGRAM:

-A behavioural diagram that shows a state machine, emphasizing the event-ordered behavior of an object.
+USECASE D AGRAM: A behavioral diagram that shows a set of use cases and actors and their relation ships.
+USECASE: ion of set of sequence of actions that a system performs that yields an observable result articular actor. used to structure the behavioral things in a model and it is rendered as an ellipse with g with its name.
+Actor: It specifies a c oherent set of roles that users of use cases play when interacting with these use cases.
+CLASS DIAGRA AM: A structural d agram that shows a set of classes, interfaces, collaborations, and their relationships.
+OBJECT DIAG RAM: A structural d agram that shows a set of objects and their relationships.
+SEQUENCE DI AGRAM: A behavioral diagram that shows an interaction, emphasizing the time ordering of messages.
+COLLABORAT ION DIAGRAM: diagram that shows an interaction, emphasizing the structural organization of the nd and receive meassages.
+STATECHART DIAGRAM: A behavioural object. diagram that shows a state machine, emphasizing the event-ordered behavior of an

-ACTIVITY DIAGRAM:
+ACTIVITY DIAGRAM :